Descent098/ezcv/docs/usage.md

 #### Creating Files for sections

-**This information applies for all sections except the gallery, details for that can be found [here](#image-gallery)**

-When creating content for sections you will need to use markdown files
+Every section except for galleries uses markdown and so details for creating content can be found [here](#creating-markdown-content).
+For the image gallery specifically details can be found [here](#image-gallery).

 ## Image Management